Advanced Technology and Comfort

 In addition to allowing precise close-up work, our dental loupes project LED light directly onto the teeth, minimizing glare for you.

-Our COMPUTER AIDED DESIGN/COMPUTER AIDED MILLING software and hardware programs are available to fabricate crowns, bridges, occlusal guards and much more– in-house.
+Our COMPUTER AIDED DESIGN/COMPUTER AIDED MILLING software and hardware programs are available to fabricate crowns, bridges, occlusal guards and much more– in-house and often same-day.
 Our machine is widely used in dental laboratories across the US and in over 90 countries worldwide.
 We are one of the few dental practices that have this laboratory based product in a clinical setting.
 The machine is the benchmark in terms of range of indications and materials.

 For the majority of our work, we are able to scan your teeth with a camera and make a digital impression.
 No more mess, no more goop!